yanademeshko/dh140-250/README.md

 **Winter 2022 Coding & Data Science Project**

-This project is part of UCLA's DH Coding for Humanities course 140/250.
+This project is part of UCLA's DH Coding for Humanities course 140/250 completed by Yana Demeshko, M.A.